ProteinCalc Logo

 Meal Ideas with Chickpeas

-Chickpea salad with tuna or tofu
+Chickpea salad with cucumber, tomato, herbs, tofu, or tuna

-Chickpea bowl with Greek yogurt sauce
+Chana masala bowl with rice and Greek yogurt or tofu

-Roasted chickpeas with eggs or cottage cheese
+Roasted chickpeas with eggs, cottage cheese, tofu, or tempeh

 How to Use Chickpeas